claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ## AWS Data Exchange
-Is a catalogue of third-party datasets.
-You can download for free subscribe or purchase datasets.
+AWS Data Exchange is a service that makes it easy for AWS customers to securely exchange file-based **datasets** in the AWS Cloud.

 You can download dataset and upload your own dataset.
 Data grants is the tool that allow you to control access to your datasets.
 ## AWS Glue
+**ETL** = Extract, transform, and load

 AWS Glue is serverless data integration that makes it easy for **analytics** users to discover, prepare, move and integrate data from multiple sources.
 Visually create, run, monitor, extract and load ETL pipelines to load data into your data lakes.
 A pipeline is composed of more jobs

 - Search and catalog using, Athena, EMR and Redshift
 - **AWS Glue Studio**, feature that allows you to visually build ETL jobs and pipelines
 - **AWS Glue ETL jobs are charged based on the number of data processing units (DPUs)**
 - **AWS Glue Data Catalog:** is a fully manage Apache Hive Metastore-compatible catalog service that makes it easy for customer to store, anntoate and share metadata about their data
 ## AWS Instance Scheduler
-The Instance Scheduler on AWS solution automates the starting and stopping of various AWS services including [Amazon Elastic Compute Cloud](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) (Amazon EC2) and [Amazon Relational Database Service](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) (Amazon RDS) instances.
+The Instance Scheduler on AWS solution automates the starting and stopping of various AWS services including **Amazon EC2** and **Amazon RDS** instances.

 You are responsible for the cost of the AWS services used while running Instance Scheduler on AWS.
 As of the latest revision, the cost for running this solution a small deployment in two accounts and two Regions is approximately **$13.15 per month.**
 # Develop